Welcome to the High Altitude Harvest CSA!

 But we'd love it if you contact us to get on our waiting list for next year.

 New Fall Share!

 Our farmers are fired up to add a new Fall Share this season!
 We'll be offering 4-week Full and Half shares for the month of October for 40 members at our Quincy pick up site.
-(This will replace our one-time Grand Finale Share.)
 Hooray for an extended season!

 New Flower Share!

-Members can now opt to receive a weekly share of gorgeous blooms in addition to their produce shares!
-Thanks to Michelle Adams at the Dawn Gardens for providing this share.
+Thanks to Michele at the Dawn Gardens members can now opt to receive a weekly share of gorgeous blooms in addition to their produce shares!
 Learn more on our Types of Shares page.